Kirade/ai-prompt/claude/convention.md

 - Use descriptive test names

 ## Version Control

+### Branch Strategy
+- Always create a new branch from the latest master/main branch
+- Use descriptive branch names that clearly indicate the work being done
+- Branch naming examples:
+  - feature/add-user-authentication
+  - fix/login-validation-error
+  - refactor/optimize-database-queries
+  - docs/update-api-documentation

+### Commit Guidelines
+- Make commits at each logical step of work
 - Write clear, concise commit messages
 - Use conventional commit format when applicable
 - Keep commits atomic and focused